Wipqozn113/adventofcode/csharp/adventofcode/AOTC2024/Day6/readme.txt

 The Day 6 problem involve simulating a guards patrol route through a location.

-The goal of Part 1 is to calculate the number of unique squares the guard visits on a given map.
+The goal of Part 1 is to calculate the number of unique squares the guard visits on a given map before it leaves the bounds of the map.

 A map looks like this: